Mathwiz961/ExB-Google-Widget/README.md

 # ExB-Google-Widget
-A widget to add to Experience Builder Dev ed that opens Google maps (or street view) to a point clicked on the associated map.
+<b> A widget to add to Experience Builder Dev ed that opens Google maps (or street view) to a point clicked on the associated map.</b>

 This widget is for use with Experience Builder Developers edition.
 It was created in visual studio code using Javascript and Jimu-core.